chokiwangchuk508/CSF_Practical_Works/SWE_Practical_Works/Farmer/README.md

 **Notes**
 - Using the code above I was able to get enough hay to unlock the tile
 - These features were unlocked too: variables and functions.
+- Enhanced character interaction.
+  The necessity for potential exit conditions or delays to manage resource consumption effectively.

 .
 .
 .